What is Two-Factor Authentication?

 How Do I Set It Up?

-Duo's self-enrollment process makes it easy to register your phone and install the application on your smartphone (if necessary).
+Duo's self-enrollment process makes it easy to register your device and install the mobile app (if necessary).
 Learn more about enrollment »